moddio/taro/README.md

 - and more!

 ## We need your help!
-Taro is completely free and open source under MIT license.
 Netcode and performance optimizations are difficult problems to solve.
 While we have solved much of this already, we are always looking for more contributors to help us further optimize this game engine.
+Taro is completely free and open source under GPLv3 license.

 ## How to run a game server
 Taro engine will run a game made in [modd.io](https://www.modd.io) platform.
 To run the game, execute the following command: